 Q3.
 What is a screening for an apartment?

 Renters are evaluated by landlords via apartment screening.
-Often it entails looking into the applicant's salary, criminal record, renting history, financial background, and present employment.
+Often it entails looking into the applicant's salary, criminal record, rental history, financial background, and present employment.
 This lets owners decide if the applicant will be able to pay rent on schedule, keep the property in great shape, and follow lease terms.